Medical and Dental Record Retention

 Board and Association Policies and Recommendations

-When state or federal laws are silent on record retention, professional licensing boards may be able to provide policies or recommendations on how long a provider should keep records.
+When state and federal laws and contracts are silent on record retention, your attorney, state licensing board, or professional association may be able to provide policies or recommendations on how long a practitioner should keep records.

 The Doctors Company Recommendations